 Systems, Encraft India Pvt Ltd

 Robert Höllrigl, President – R&D & Maja Hoellrigl, President – Marketing & Operational Systems

-Encraft India Pvt Ltd too state that the real estate boom of 90’s continued for almost a decade, especially when lot of housing societies came up in different parts of Delhi and when the culture of multi-storied apartments started.
-“Though the phase of such boom in multi-storied apartments have fizzled out in cities like Delhi & Mumbai in the last few years, the same has shifted to Gurgaon, Noida, Lucknow in North Pune, Lavasa, Powai, Thane etc., in west and also to cities like Chennai, Bangalore, Hyderabad in south, where the culture of multi-story apartments had picked up”, says Robert.
+Encraft India Pvt Ltd states that the real estate boom of the 90s continued for almost a decade, especially when a lot of housing societies came up in different parts of Delhi and when the culture of multi-storied apartments started.
+“Though the phase of such boom in multi-storied apartments has fizzled out in cities like Delhi & Mumbai in the last few years, the same has shifted to Gurgaon, Noida, Lucknow in North Pune, Lavasa, Powai, Thane etc., in the west and also to cities like Chennai, Bangalore, Hyderabad in the south, where the culture of multi-story apartments had picked up”, says Robert.